Fun and fodder at the Really Wild Food and Countryside Festival

 For it's tenth year founder Julia Horton - Powdrill and organiser Ian Griffiths from Celtic Camping, pulled out all the stops...

-Really Wild is taking a break in 2017 but hopefully will be back bigger and better for 2018.
+Really Wild is taking a break but hopefully will be back, bigger and better for 2019.

 Demonstrations kicked off with an African vulture and steppe eagle demonstration in the amphitheatre from Pembrokeshire Falconry - the huge birds swooped and turned over the crowds – no mean feat when their wingspans top 8 feet.